COVID Testing for the Hawaii Safe Travels Program

 - City of Seattle sites with testing performed by UW (http://www.seattle.gov/mayor/covid-19/covid-19-testing)

-- King County sites with testing performed by UW (Auburn and Bellevue)
+- King County sites with testing performed by UW (Auburn, Bellevue, and Angle Lake)

 - Snohomish County sites with testing performed by UW (https://www.snohd.org/503/Drive-Thru-Testing-Available-by-Appointm)